mxswat/vscode-pd2-dev-tools/README.md

 # PD2 Dev tools README

-This this extension gives some snippets for PD2 modders
+This extension gives some snippets for PD2 modders

 ## Features